 Cons

-Pro Schedule Enterprise is ideal for large numbers of simultaneous users in a Windows environment who need to access appointment data over the intranet or Internet.
-Pro Schedule Enterprise has all the feature of Pro Schedule Client/Server except that the raw data can only be accessed and changed in the database server application.
-The big benefit of Pro Schedule Enterprise over Pro Schedule Client/Server is that Pro Schedule Enterprise is scalable.
-You can start with a small number of users running on a single database server.
-Over time you can add more and more users.
-If performance is ever a problem you simply use your database server's load balancing features to increase performance.
+Project Clock Enterprise is ideal for large numbers of people using it at the same time on a Windows network who need to access project time data over the network or over Internet.
+Project Clock Enterprise has all the features of Project Clock Client/Server.
+The biggest advantage of Project Clock Enterprise over Project Clock Client/Server is that the Enterprise edition is scalable.
+You can start with a small group of users using a single database server.
+Over time you can increase the number of users.
+If performance starts to degrade you can use your database server's load balancing capabilities to improve performance.
 Using the advanced features of database servers, you can accommodate unlimited numbers of people.

 Pros

-• Data can be accessed over an intranet or even the Internet.
+• Time data can be shared over an intranet or even the Internet.

-• Data can be stored on your choice of several database servers.
+• Data can be stored on your choice of several database servers, including MS SQL Server and MySQL.

-• Very little chance of requiring database database re-indexing maintenance.
+• Very little chance of requiring database re-indexing maintenance.

 Cons

-• Must use and maintain an external database server.
+• Must use and maintain an external database server, such as MS SQL Server and MySQL.

 Project Clock Web

-Project Clock Web can run from a browser on virtually any operating system.
-The web version of Project Clock is ideal for small or large numbers of simultaneous users who need to access time charge data over the intranet or Internet.
-Due to the limitations of HTML not all the features of the Windows versions of Project Clock can be found in the web version.
-In particular Project Clock Web lacks the Add Hours screen to add time spent quickly, you can't pause billing and there are no day punch functions.
+Project Clock Web can run from a web browser on virtually any operating system.
+The Project Clock Web is ideal for small or large numbers of users who need to record time charge data over the intranet or Internet.
+Due to the limitations of web applications not all the features of the Windows editions of Project Clock can be found in the web edition.
+For example, the Data Manager in Project Clock Web is not as easy to use, the project and task pull-down lists in the Timesheet Entry form do not limit based on the client or project selected.

 Pros

-• Data can be accessed over the intranet or even the Internet.
+• Time data can be shared over the intranet or even the Internet.

-• Very little chance of requiring database database re-indexing maintenance.
+• Low probability of needing database re-indexing maintenance.

-• Client can be accessed from any web browser.
+• Software can be used from any web browser.

 Cons

-Project Clock Palm runs on PalmOS-based handheld computers (PDAs).
-Project Clock Palm can be used by itself to collect time spent on different projects.
-However, the main use of Project Clock Palm is to allow the data collected on the Palm to be imported into the Windows version of Project Clock.
+Project Clock App runs on iOS devices (iPhones, iPads, iPods), Android devices, and on Macs and PCs using the Chrome browser.
+Project Clock App can be used by itself to collect time spent on different projects.
+However, the main purpose of Project Clock App is to allow the data collected on a compatible device to be imported into the Windows edition of Project Clock.

 Project Clock CE

-Project Clock CE runs on Windows Mobile-based handheld computers (PDAs).
+Project Clock CE runs on Windows Mobile-based (except SmartPhones) and Windows Embedded-based handheld computers (PDAs).
 Project Clock CE can be used by itself to collect time spent on different projects.
-However, the main use of Project Clock CE is to allow the data collected on a Pocket PC device to be imported into the Windows version of Project Clock.
+However, the main use of Project Clock CE is to allow the data collected on a Pocket PC device to be imported into the Windows edition of Project Clock.

 Employee Project Clock